SNMetamorph/PrimeXT/README.md

 You can discuss with community members and ask questions in our [Discord](https://discord.gg/BxQUMUescJ) server.

 ## Installation
-Testing builds available for everybody.
 Detailed installation guide you can read on our documentation site: available on [english](https://snmetamorph.github.io/PrimeXT/docs/eng/installation) and [russian](https://snmetamorph.github.io/PrimeXT/docs/rus/installation).

 ## Building
 > NOTE: Never download sources from GitHub manually, because it doesn't include external depedencies, you SHOULD use Git clone instead.